truenas/documentation/content/SCALE/GettingStarted/DataMigrationSyncthing.md

     Select **Migration Mode** to set additional mount options, which ensure proper transfer of metadata and ensure the remote SMB share is mounted read only.

+    Enter the IP address or fully qualified domain name (FQDN) for the remote source in **Server**.

+    Enter the share name configured on the remote source in **Share**.

+    If needed, enter the domain name for te remote source in **Domain (Optional)**.

+    Enter the user name and password for the SMB user on the external source.

+    Enter a **Size** larger than the SMB share on the remote source, with overhead.

+    g.
+Click **Install**.

 2. Access the Syncthing UI for the first instance and configure as needed.

    a.
 Delete the **Default Folder** created by Syncthing during install.